Learn about the visionary leader whose personal experience with healthcare barriers inspired the creation of Ebenezer Healthcare Access.

 15+ years guiding healthcare projects with measurable community impact.

-The idea of founding Ebenezer Healthcare Access emerged in June 2009 following Jean's eligibility to Medicaid.
-At that time, he was not able to use it because of language and cultural barriers.
-As Jean gained communication skills and abilities in American English, he thought of going back to school.
-His choice was Wright State University.
-In his application process, the admissions office requested him to elaborate a letter of intent demonstrating his interest in the Master of Public Health (MPH) Program.
-At this time, Mr. Mukunzi stated that MPH would empower him with skills and competencies that are highly needed in helping immigrants to navigate the US healthcare system.
+The idea of founding Ebenezer Healthcare Access emerged in June 2009, following Jean's eligibility for Medicaid.
+At that time, he was unable to use it due to language and cultural barriers.
+As he developed communication skills and proficiency in American English, he decided to return to school, choosing Wright State University.
+During the application process, the admissions office requested that he submit a letter of intent outlining his interest in the Master of Public Health (MPH) program.
+In this letter, Mr. Mukunzi stated that the MPH would equip him with the skills and competencies needed to help immigrants navigate the U.S. healthcare system.

-The passion for helping immigrants and other underserved populations grew as Jean sailed through his graduate program.
-As a requirement to graduate with a Master's in Public Health, he conducted research to assess refugees' health needs in Montgomery County.
-This research has since been one of the first studies on immigrants living in the Greater Dayton area.
-Different academic researchers and community surveyors have cited this research to make viable healthcare recommendations to support immigrants.
+Jean's passion for helping immigrants and other underserved populations grew throughout his graduate studies.
+As a requirement for earning a Master of Public Health (MPH), he conducted research to assess refugees' health needs in Montgomery County.
+This study became one of the first to focus on immigrants living in the Greater Dayton area.

-More than seven years after graduation, Mr. Mukunzi has served populations in several counties of Ohio while working for CareSource to help immigrants and other members navigate the US healthcare system.
-In 2018 Jean worked with Dayton and Montgomery County Public Health in the implementation of the Fatherhood Program as the agency sought to curtail the infant mortality rate.
+More than seven years after graduation, Mr. Mukunzi has served populations across several counties in Ohio while working for CareSource, helping immigrants and other community members navigate the U.S. healthcare system.
+In 2018, he collaborated with Dayton and Montgomery County Public Health to implement the Fatherhood Program, an initiative aimed at reducing infant mortality rates.

-Jean is a Project Manager Professional (PMP) with fifteen years of experience in healthcare.
-He has huge experience in initiating, planning, implementing, controlling and closing healthcare projects.
-Throughout his career, he has been successful in project planning and implementation.
-For example, he marked success with HIV/PEPFAR program in Rwanda.
-This project success was witnessed by both the US President and the US Secretary of Health in 2008 following its positive impact in Rwanda and neighboring countries.
-Currently Jean works for Ohio State University Wexner Medical Center as a Population Health Project Manager.
+Mr. Mukunzi is a certified Project Management Professional (PMP) with over fifteen years of experience in healthcare.
+He has extensive expertise in initiating, planning, executing, monitoring, and closing healthcare projects.
+Throughout his career, he has demonstrated success in project planning and implementation.
+Notably, he contributed to the success of the HIV/PEPFAR program in Rwanda, which gained recognition from U.S. leadership in 2008 due to its positive impact in Rwanda and neighboring countries.

 Master's in Public Health Management - Wright State University, Ohio